theticarcher38/theticarcher38/README.md

 ## About Me
 Hello, I am Hunter.
-I am 18 years old.
+I am 20 years old.
 I consider myself a coding novice.
-I have been coding since 2016, albiet, I have not coded a lot since I first started.
+I have been coding since 2016, albeit, I have not coded a lot since I first started.
 I am looking forward to learning a lot more in the future though.

 * Looking to go into a field of **computer science**